 No matter what age, no matter what type of retirement benefit plan, there is a very easy way for you to help your favorite charity.
 Simply name the charity as the beneficiary!

-It’s been my experience that many folks don’t consider or realize they can make a meaningful gift by naming a nonprofit as beneficiary of IRA, 401(k), 403(b), or another plan.
+It’s been my experience that many folks don’t consider or realize they can make a meaningful gift by naming a nonprofit as the beneficiary of IRA, 401(k), 403(b), or another plan.
 This is simple and does not require drafting a will or testamentary trust.
 (It is true that if the account holder is married, the spouse should be informed and may have to consent to gift).

-This is a good time for a reminder to check your beneficiary designations not only on your retirement benefit plan, but on all such accounts or funds.
+This is a good time for a reminder to check your beneficiary designations not only on your retirement benefit plan but on ALL such accounts or funds.
 Savings accounts, checking accounts, mutual funds, stock portfolios, annuity contracts—all these have beneficiary designations (also sometimes called “payable on death” or “transfer on death”).
 Are your beneficiary designations current?
-Or is there an ex-spouse still named as beneficiary on your IRA?
+Or is there an ex-spouse still named as a beneficiary on your IRA?
 Make sure to keep your beneficiary designations current, and while doing so, consider naming our favorite nonprofits as beneficiary.
 Your gift could make a tremendous difference.